Store cards can be useful and often come with tempting offers, but they can also be expensive if you don't pay off your bill on time and in full.

 A store card can offer a number of benefits for consumers, including:

 A discount off the price of your first store purchase

 Special events such as store cardholder only evenings

 Store card points per purchase which can convert to in-store vouchers give you discounts on further purchases

 Store card interest rates were higher than standard credit cards.
 When considering a store card you should take into account the Annual Percentage Rate (APR) and compare it with other forms of credit before you sign any agreement.

 Shop assistants are often paid commission to sign customers up to their retailer's store card, so don't be pressured into signing up before you've looked through all the terms and conditions.

 While your store card statement will specify a minimum payment, you should pay off the balance in full each month - if you only pay the minimum amount, the store card debt will increase and could take a long time to pay off.

-Furthermore, if you’re after a credit card with some of the perks of a store card but a better APR, try a reward credit card – every time you spend on a reward card you get something back in the form of points, which you can exchanged for discounts, gift vouchers or even flights.
+Furthermore, if you're after a credit card with some perks of a store card but a better APR, try a reward credit card - every time you spend on a reward card you get something back in the form of points, which you can exchange for discounts, gift vouchers or even flights.